Last Updated on September 8, 2021 by Editor

 Imagine a sacred place protected by pure energies.
 Imagine your tribe, dancing and playing, in search of spiritual medicine.
 The one that leave us bright, concentrated, conscious and connected.
 The one that leads us to find our own answers.
 For more than 14 years, Azulik has been all about the importance of reconnection with oneself, looking for introspection, the essence of happiness.
 Listening and respecting their natural environment.

 To honour these sacred waters that surround the property, they have built water paths that wander from the lobby to the spa deck, creating water mirrors and constantly cleansing the premises energy.
-They offer Retreat Packages are designed to give you a complete reconnection experience and have a spa that offers ancient Mayan techniques with traditional spa treatments using organic products and authentic purification rituals.
+They offer retreat packages designed to give you a complete reconnection experience and also have a spa that offers ancient Mayan techniques with traditional spa treatments using organic products and authentic purification rituals.

 Papaya Playa Project is a destination for those looking to merge nature, relaxation, and spirituality.
 Their mission is to promote a holistic and spiritual life, consciously responsible with nature and community.
 It offers physical, emotional, sensual, and intellectual experiences.